 Take it for a spin with zero financial commitment.
 The FREE Forever plan grands you up to 15,000 emails a month to up to 2,500 contacts absolutely free of cost and complete functionality, including marketing automation.

 Prospective Customer Example

-So, a prospective customer is someone who is not yet a customer, but who has the potential of becoming one.
+So, a prospective customer is someone who is not yet a customer but who has the potential to become one.
 If you own a candy store and a child visited it but has not yet made a purchase, he or she is a prospective customer.
 At the same time, by sending them promotion fliers to make them buy more, you are trying to turn prospective customers into actual customers.

 Content Contributor Stacey Wonder is a freelance blogger from California.
 She usually writes on educational topics, career, self-development, and writing.
 When not busy with her projects, Stacey creates detective stories.
 She dreams to become a well-known writer one day.